-I believe cultural orgs deserve great branding and smart creative direction even if they don’t have big budgets.
+I believe in-house teams are capable of great branding and smart creative direction even if they don’t have big budgets.

 My whole career I’ve seen small teams struggle with impossible creative challenges.
 I’ve seen the pain up close.
 15 years across in-house marketing teams, ad agencies, nonprofits, and freelance has shown me how the traditional model fails cultural institutions.

 There is a creative class divide.
-Proper branding and creative direction is a luxury only afforded to institutions with huge budgets or pro bono deals.
+Remarkable branding and creative direction are a luxury only afforded to organizations with huge budgets or handshake deals.

 Sketchy freelancers.
 Expensive and bloated agencies.
 An in-house team that is overcooked.
-Those are your options if you’re not in the upper echelon of cultural institutions.
+Those are your options if you’re not in the upper echelon of organizations.

 I think the sweet spot is somewhere in the middle.